Jake-Diamond-9/ALPSS/README.md

 In the toolbar click _Run -> Run_ and ALPSS will run the sample file.
 At the conclusion of the run, a figure that shows the sub processes will be displayed in the **Plots** window and a results table will be displayed in the **Console** window.
 Output files will be saved in the directory specified in _out\_files_dir_.

 ### Running a Signal with Automatic File Detection
+Open the file _alpss\_auto\_run.py_.
+If using the sample file provided above, only three changes need to be changed from the original repository file.
+1. In the **Watcher** class, the variable **DIRECTORY_TO_WATCH** should be changed to the directory you would like to monitor for the file.
+2. _exp\_data\_dir_ should be changed to match the directory specified in **DIRECTORY_TO_WATCH**.
+3. _out\_files_dir_ should be changed to the directory where you would like to save the output files.

+To begin, the file you wish to run should _not_ be located in **DIRECTORY_TO_WATCH**, but instead stored in another temporary location.
+Then in the toolbar click _Run -> Run_ and ALPSS will begin to monitor **DIRECTORY_TO_WATCH** for changes.
+Next, click and drag your file from the temporary storage location in to **DIRECTORY_TO_WATCH**.
+The creation of the file will be automatically detected and the analysis will be run.
+At the conclusion of the run, a figure that shows the sub processes will be displayed in the **Plots** window and a results table will be displayed in the **Console** window.
+Output files will be saved in the directory specified in _out\_files_dir_.
+Note, the process is the same for running multiple files.
+All files can be moved in to the monitored directory at the same time.